TaylanUB/scheme-bytestructures/README.md

 (Note that we don't use the bytestructure data type anymore; we work directly on bytevectors.
 The struct fields are also implicitly quoted and can't be variable references, since their look-up will happen at compile time.
-The ref-helper will be explained later.)
+The unwrapper will be explained later.)

 There are also "dynamic" bytestructure descriptors, whose behavior depends on the bytevector on which they're used.
 For instance a